Top 7 Online Platforms to Share Your Design Portfolio

 Not every designer is also web development savvy – not everyone can build his or her own website where they can display their design portfolio.
 For those who are web design and development gods, good for you; for those who need a little help in putting up their portfolio online, fret not – there are websites where you can share your work.
 With these online platforms, designers can upload and publish their works, and at the same time be part of online communities where members interact with one another to exchange insights.

-Here are the seven most prominent websites that allows designers to showcase their design portfolio:
+Here are the seven most prominent websites that allow designers to showcase their design portfolio:

 Simple and attractive, Carbonmade is very user-friendly as well as “easy on the eyes”, as their homepage says.
 This portfolio website offers a hassle-free way of establishing your online presence, without the use of HTML, with larger image displays.
 There are also endless options on customization and other features; however, this is only accessible if you have purchased the paid plan.
 The free version only allows customization of color scheme, font face, and image size.